paradise-fi/divine/doc/manual/using.md

 ===============================

 In this section, we will give a short example on how to invoke DIVINE and its various functions.
-First of all, we need a "model" or "system" to work on.
-This is the main input file to DIVINE, and can come in a few different formats.
-It could be a LLVM bitcode file, a CESMI shared object, a DVE model or a UPPAAL model.
-The workflow is very similar for all input languages, although the details vary.
-We will use a C program as an example "system" in this section, along with a few simple properties.
-You may have noticed that "C program" was not listed as an input option above -- this is because DIVINE does not directly understand C programs.
-They first need to be translated into LLVM bitcode, and DIVINE can work with that.
+We will use a small C program (consisting of a single compile unit) as an example in this section, along with a few simple properties.

 System Modelling Basics
 -----------------------